LillyWho/systemD-srcds/README.md

 # systemD-srcds
-systemD unit or SRCDS, depends on screen
+systemD unit for SRCDS, depends on screen